zl64/ootr-mmr-music-vol-editor/README.md

 # ootrs-mmrs-vol-editor
-Very simple OoTR and MMR music file volume editor
+Simple .ootrs and .mmrs file volume editor

 ## Usage
 Open a terminal in the script's location, then use the following command: